rowett/primedigitsum-cuda/README.md

 **Stage 2 — CPU Verification**

 A dedicated CPU worker thread receives GPU survivors and performs full Miller-Rabin primality testing plus any remaining base checks above the GPU's filter range.
 Confirmed primes that set new ds(n) records are logged immediately.
-Verification takes under 2 ms per sub-block, roughly 20× faster than the GPU produces work, so the CPU is never the bottleneck.
+Verification takes 1–5 ms per dispatch against roughly 1000 ms of GPU work, so the CPU has about three orders of magnitude of headroom and is never remotely the bottleneck.

+That gap is the design working, not capacity going to waste.
+A CPU-only version of the same search on a Ryzen 9 3950X measured the RTX 4070 at **860× a single CPU thread**; allowing for all 16 cores and SMT, the whole CPU is worth about 2% of GPU throughput.
+Nor can the CPU usefully pre-compute anything: the GPU consumes 3.5e11 wheel candidates per second, so even a one-bit hint per candidate would need 43.7 GB/s against ~25 GB/s of PCIe 4.0 — and producing that bit would require the CPU to do GPU-scale work at 2% of the rate.

 ---